-Thankfully, Wyze’s pricing model for cloud storage is pretty simple: If you want more than the included 14-day storage, it’ll cost you $1.25 per camera per month.
-This is lower than the industry average, as we typically see cloud storage plans range in cost between $3-$5 (or more) per camera monthly.
+Thankfully, Wyze’s pricing model for cloud storage is pretty simple: if you want more than the included 14 days and more features like person detection and motion tagging, consider a Cam Plus subscription, which will cost you $1.67 per month.
+This is lower than the industry average, as I typically see cloud storage plans range in cost between $3 and $5 (or more) per camera monthly.

-The story goes that the founders of Wyze met while they were employees at Amazon, hatched a brilliant startup idea, and before long we had two little Wyze cams that cost a fraction of what the leaders in the industry cost.
+The story goes that the founders of Wyze3 met while they were employees at Amazon, hatched a brilliant startup idea, and before long we had two little Wyze Cams that cost a fraction of what the leaders in the industry cost.

 Pro Tip: They may be cheap, but not everyone is a fan of Wyze’s whimsical, cubic shape.
 If you’re looking for something more robust, an outdoor bullet-style camera might be a better fit.
 If you go this route, check out Ezviz’s CN3 camera for equipment that’s intimidating enough to make the bad guys think twice.
 And to read about our experience with the brand, check out our full Ezviz review here.